 Establishing a physician practice clinic is no small feat, but it can be one of the most rewarding endeavors of your medical career.
-In a healthcare landscape that is rapidly evolving, creating a patient-centered, efficient, and sustainable physician practice is pivotal for both your career and the health of your community.
+In a healthcare landscape that is rapidly evolving, creating a patient-centered, efficient, and sustainable primary care physician practice is pivotal for both your career and the health of your community.

 Planning Your Practice